ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 ### Part Number

 According to the description in {{!RFC8348}}, the attribute named "model-name" under the component, is preferred to have a customer-visible part number value.
-"Model-name" is not straightforward to understand and we suggest to rename it as "part-number" directly.
+"Model-name" is not straightforward to understand and therefore in this model the attribute is called "part-number".

 ### Component identifiers